petrolmonkey/petrolmonkey.github.io/README.md

 Hi, I'm Charlie - a curious builder transitioning from Mechanical Engineering in Aerospace to Data Science.
 After completing a Data Science certificate at UC Irvine, I gained hands-on skills in Python, SQL, data processing, and predictive modeling.

-These projects showcase how my manufacturing mindset—from designing casting, layup and assembly tools-drives data-driven insights.
+These projects showcase how my manufacturing mindset—from designing casting, layup and assembly tools—drives data-driven insights.
 Explore below to see real-world applications.

 Looking forward to connecting!
 -Charlie